neuroinfo-os/deep-bottleneck/docs/user_guide.rst

     $ python experiment.py with seed=0

 (the number is randomly chosen).
-In the case that one of the run_experiment files are used this step is done for you, but even in the other cases some IDEs allow to set script-parameters for normal executions of specific file, such that it is not required to start the experiment.py out of the command-line.
+In the case that one of the run_experiment files is used this step is done for you, but even in the other cases some IDEs allow to set script-parameters for normal executions of specific file, such that it is not required to start the experiment.py out of the command-line.